gmaubach/Hierarchical-Clustering-Example---R/README.md

 ```

 ### Convert the hclust results into a usable factor
-cutree() is the key function missing from the Coursera - DSS EDA lectures
+cutree() is the key function missing from the Coursera - DSS EDA lectures.
+The 'k' parameter describes how many clusters should be formed from the hclust tree.
+Given that these particular clusters are familiar to most users, the correct number of clusters is 4.
 ```
 landmass <- cutree(hc, k=4)
 pm25s$landmass <- as.factor(landmass)